liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 *event-listing-portlet* project to hold the site's portlet plugins.

 <!-- For additional context, please borrow from service builder chapter
-description of event listing portlet in the Configuring Service Builder and Defining Portlet Data section. - Jim
+description of event-listing-portlet project in the Configuring Service Builder and Defining Portlet Data section. - Jim
 -->

 Your Plugins SDK and portal server are configured in Liferay IDE--let's create